-Equipment and facilities shall be equipped in accordance with regional/local requirements.
+Equipment and facilities should be equipped in accordance with regional/local requirements.
 The technical performance of the Inland VTS equipment should meet the objectives of the Inland VTS.
 Authorities and providers should consider the following items when implementing an Inland VTS:

 • The technical requirements for Inland VTS may vary in different countries or in different waters.
 Inland VTS providers should evaluate the detailed technical requirements.